 Seat Comfort and Base Material Design

-The Aeron utilizes an 8Z Pellicle mesh that varies in tension across the seat, eliminating pressure points while providing unmatched airflow.
-However, its hard plastic side bolsters completely prevent crossing your legs.
+The Aeron features an 8Z Pellicle mesh that varies in tension across the seat, eliminating pressure points while providing unmatched airflow.
+However, its hard plastic side rims completely prevent crossing your legs.
 The TITAN Evo uses a proprietary cold-cure foam base that is notoriously firm out of the box but breaks in over time to offer excellent support.
 Its flat, wide seat pan encourages shifting positions and sitting cross-legged.
 If you run hot or want zero pressure points, the Aeron wins.
 For positional freedom, Secretlab takes the lead.

 Lumbar Support and Posture Correction